mickeystone/bitcoin-utxo-dump/README.md

-# use channel to concurrently decode data. but something is wrong in the code, don't know why !!!
+# use channel to concurrently decode data.